HMS Achilles (1863)

-HMS Achilles was an armoured frigate built for the Royal Navy in the 1860s.
+HMS Achilles was an armoured frigate built at Chatham for the Royal Navy in the 1860s to a design by Oliver Lang.
 Upon her completion in 1864 she was assigned to the Channel Fleet.
 The ship was paid off in 1868 to refit and be re-armed.
 When she recommissioned in 1869, she was assigned as the guard ship of the Fleet Reserve in the Portland District until 1874.
 Achilles was refitted and re-armed again in 1874 and became the guard ship of the Liverpool District in 1875.
 Two years later, she was rejoined the Channel Fleet before going to the Mediterranean in 1878.
 The ship returned to the Channel Fleet in 1880 and served until she was paid off in 1885.

 Achilles was recommissioned in 1901 as a depot ship at Malta under a succession of different names.
 She was transferred to Chatham in 1914 and was again renamed multiple times before she was sold for scrap in 1923.
 Achilles had more changes of her rigging and armament than any other British warship, before or since.